trevor-moon/matlab-style-guide/style_guide.md

 ### Documentation

-Good documentation is crucial.

-You should write documentation for all non-public or non-nested functions.
+Write documentation for all non-public or non-nested functions.
 For non-public or non-nested functions, classes, or modules, a single statement providing information of what it does is sufficient.

 ```text
 % public function definition